tobold/CV/README.md

 - Securing both a government start-up loan and a small business loan from a private bank

 My role in the project included:
-- Sourcing and evaluating potential investors, suppliers and sta  • Market analysis and creation of a business plan
+- Sourcing and evaluating potential investors, suppliers and staff
+- Market analysis and creation of a business plan
 - The overall design of branding and all marketing materials with the exception of the company logo
 - Communicating and meeting with board game shops and companies for the purposes of future collaboration
 - Creation of company website from scratch